OKEHAMPTON COLLEGE

 Year 9

-By Year 9, students will be able to independently examine texts in context.
-Our literary texts this year build on previous learning: students can use their understanding of 19th Century contexts and the Gothic to enrich their reading of The Woman in Black and non-fiction extracts.
+By Year 9, students will begin to independently examine texts in context.
+Our literary texts this year build on previous learning: students can use their understanding of 19th Century contexts and the Gothic to enrich their reading of The Woman in Black and various short stories.
 Romeo and Juliet will introduce students to the tragic genre and themes of gender, violence and identity which will be applicable beyond KS3.
-Students will also develop their writing skills by looking at how to shape short stories before continuing their exploration of rhetoric through the principles of ethos, logos and pathos
+Finally, students will study the contemporary novel The Hate U Give, furthering their understanding of topical issues around identity and ethnicity, and acting as a platform for students to practice their presentation skills on a topic of personal interest.

 • The Woman in Black by Susan Hill